- •The lab panel matters more than the protocol. A cheap protocol with no labs is the most expensive version of any of these therapies you can run.

 In the OptiPin app

 OptiPin's Apple Health integration imports lab results automatically as they land in your Health record, plotting markers against your dose timeline so trough-vs-peak draws are visible at a glance.
 The estimated-levels view models your testosterone, DHT, estradiol, and (for GLP-1 users) compound levels between draws based on dose log and half-life, useful when you want to confirm a lab was actually drawn at trough before reading too much into the number.
-The AI summary correlates lab markers with daily mood, sleep, libido, and training output across the same window, surfacing the patterns that single-lab views miss.
+OptiInsight, OptiPin's AI analysis, correlates lab markers with daily mood, sleep, libido, and training output across the same window, surfacing the patterns that single-lab views miss.

 Frequently Asked Questions